konecorp/kone-api-examples/README.md

 - With **Building API** you can retrieve information about your building, and
 - With **Elevator Call WebSocket API** you can execute elevator calls and receive real-time data about the call and the assigned elevators, and
 - With **Operational APIs** you can retrieve information about your accessible equipment, maintenance status, list of service orders, and details.
+- With **Equipment Status API 2.0** you can retrieve information about your accessible equipment regarding availability, entrapment, and movement.

 ### Examples